alex-harvey-z3q/agentic-analyst/README.md

 ## What this project explores

-- Multi-agent workflows (planner → researcher → analyst → writer)
+- Multi-agent workflows (planner → researcher → analyst → writer → reviewer)
 - Retrieval bias and coverage gaps in RAG pipelines
 - Variance and divergence across repeated agent runs
 - The difference between *coherent narratives* and *evidence-grounded analysis*
 - How unconstrained agents invent structure when schemas are absent
+- Evidence drift and hallucination risk in unconstrained multi-agent systems

 ---